Applehand/eleventy-site/eleventy/src/writings/setting-up-a-home-neuroagentic-network.md

 ---
 Most agent setups collapse into a single chat window with one personality and one set of tools.
 That is fine for a demo, but it falls apart over a longer run.
 The context window fills with history that no longer matters, tools fire without oversight, costs climb, and it gets hard to say which decision came from where.

 A home neuroagentic network takes the opposite approach.
-It is a small organization of persistent agents, supported by a pool of short-lived workers, that pass work to each other through signed handoffs over a shared message bus.
-The rest of this post walks through the systems that hold that organization together, and the design problem each one is meant to solve.
+Physical machines stand in for brain regions, a software org chart stands in for cognitive roles, and the two layers pass work through signed handoffs over a shared message bus.
+The rest of this post walks through those systems and the design problem each one is meant to solve.

+#### The network: hardware and software

+"Neuroagentic" means the cluster is shaped like a brain at two levels.
+Hardware nodes handle sensation, routing, and compute; software agents handle judgment, memory, and action.
+The mapping is a design aid, not a constraint.
+Where biology and engineering disagree, engineering wins.

+**Hardware.** A Mac Studio is the prefrontal cortex: the central node where all LLM work runs, including the standing agents, the swarm pool, and long-term memory.
+A lightweight Raspberry Pi is the thalamus, a stateless gateway at the edge that receives outside input (chat, Discord, dashboards) and forwards it inward without running models.
+A second, larger Raspberry Pi is the hippocampus: the MQTT message bus, the process watchdog, and home automation.
+Sensory input enters at the gateway, crosses the coordinator, and reaches cognition on the Studio.

+**Software.** On that hardware sits the agent hierarchy below: nine persistent agents with fixed lanes, plus short-lived swarm workers for cheap parallel tasks.
+Deterministic routing rules act as a basal ganglia layer, sending simple requests to scripts instead of waking a model.
+Together, the nodes are the nervous system; the cast is the mind running on it.

 #### Why a hierarchy